deep-awasthi/deep-awasthi/README.md

 - 🌱 Proficient in Python and Java.
 - 🤔 My interests are Machine Learning and Android Development.
 - ☁️ New to DevOps.
-- 💼 I’m pursuing a Bachelor's degree in Mechanical Engineering.
+- 💼 Bachelor's degree in Mechanical Engineering from NIT Jalandhar.
 - 💬 Ask me about anything, I love to answer!
 - 💻 Check my [website](https://mad-skull.github.io/portfolio/).
 - 📫 Email me at [da.madskull@gmail.com](mailto:da.madskull@gmail.com).